 B2.1 Where the expected contract value exceeds the published public procurement thresholds relevant at that time, the full applicable Public Contracts process, including advertising requirements, should be followed.

-This is where possible and approp placed upon the Council. riate taking into considera ation availability and su itability of contractors and any legal obligations placed upon the Council.
+This is where possible and appropriate taking into consideration availability and suitability of contractors and any legal obligations placed upon the Council.